AimalShah/tetrastudio/README.md

-# Design Agency Website
+# Tetra Studio Website

-Welcome to the repository for the Design Agency Website, built using React.js with Tailwind CSS, React Router, and Framer Motion!
+Welcome to the repository for the Tetra Studio Website, built using React.js with Tailwind CSS, React Router, and Framer Motion!

 ## Overview